Moving Articles

 However, first things first, if you currently have a phone line, you will need to do something about it before you move.

-Transferring Your Phone Service
+Transferring or Cancelling Your Phone Service

 If you want to have a landline and you like your current phone service provider and want to keep it, check with your provider to see if they provide phone service to your new home.
-If they do provide services to your new home, you can ask them to transfer your services and phone number.
+If you don’t want it anymore, you can simply contact your provider and set a cancellation date.

 Finding A New Phone Service

-Finding a new phone service can take time, as there are usually at least a few providers in an area.
+Finding a new phone service can take time, because there are usually at least a few providers in an area.
 Fortunately, MovingGuru.com provides you with a quick and easy way to find service providers in your new area.
 Check out our connect my utilities tool, type in your new address, and discover your choices.

-Package deals – Many providers package phone services along with other services, like cable and Internet.
+• Package deals – Many providers package phone services along with other services, like cable and Internet.
 If you are going to need more than one service, a package deal might be cost-effective for you.
 However, be wary because many packages might sound good but include services you don’t need for a hefty price.

 Do You Even Need A Phone Service?

 Today, many people are deciding to simply forego the traditional landline phone.
-In today’s fast paced world of do-it-all devices, there is little need for many to have a phone line for their home.
+In today’s fast-paced world of do-it-all devices, there is little need for many to have a phone line for their home.
 People can talk on their cell phones instead, or use the Internet to talk to and see their family and friends.
-Before buying a phone line, ask yourself if a cell phone or Voice over Internet Protocol (VoIP) service would be better for you.

-What is VoIP? – VoIP is a communication service that uses the Internet via your computer, as opposed to a landline or cell phone tower, to transfer your call.
+• What is VoIP? – VoIP is a communication service that uses the Internet via your computer, as opposed to a landline or cell phone tower, to transfer your call.
 Many companies today, such as Skype, offer these services, which can be especially useful and cheap for long-distance communications.

 Landlines